intel-iot-devkit/how-to-code-samples/earthquake-detector/python/README.md

 ### Installing the program manually on the Intel® Edison board

-Alternatively, you can set up the code manually on the Intel® Edison board.
+You can set up the code manually on the Intel® Edison board.

 Clone the **How-To Intel IoT Code Samples** repository to your Intel® Edison board after you establish an SSH connection to it, as follows: